schmoelder/diss/doc/03_methods_software_design/02_object_oriented_programming.md

 However, it is important to note that design patterns are not a universal solution and their use should be carefully considered in each specific context.
 Overusing design patterns can result in creating complex and less comprehensible code, which could impede software development and maintenance efforts.
 Therefore, it is crucial for developers to strike a balance between leveraging design patterns and maintaining code simplicity and readability.

+In CADET-Process, OOP principles are applied throughout the framework.
+Unit operations, binding models, and optimization algorithms each share common base classes that define their interfaces, allowing them to be combined and exchanged without modifying the surrounding code.
+This modularity is what enables the flexible process configurations described in {numref}`implementation`.